Antipsara

 Antipsara (Αντίψαρα) is a small Greek island in the Aegean Sea.
-Antipsara had 4 inhabitants according to the 2011 census.
-It lies about 3 km west of the larger island Psara, from which its name is derived.
-Geographic conditions make it inaccessible from the north and west side.
+Antipsara had no permanent inhabitants, according to the 2021 census.
+It lies about 3 km west of the larger Psara island, from which its name is derived.
+Geographic conditions make it inaccessible from the north and west sides.
 Evidence exists of settlement in ancient Greek and Roman times.
 During Ottoman rule the island served as a port.
 Nowadays, tourist trips to the island originate from Psara in the summer months.
 The small church of St John (Άγιος Ιωάννης) on the eastern side is visited in August by pilgrims.

+Geography

+Off its west coast are the smaller islands of Loulomi and Skokia.

 Wildlife

 The island is a nesting site of the European shag (Phalacrocorax aristotelis), Eleonora's falcon (Falco eleonorae), Cory's shearwater (Calonectris diomedea), and the yelkouan shearwater (Puffinus yelkouan).